-Leukemias are malignancies of hematopoietic and lymphoid tissues.
+Leukemias are malignancies of hematopoietic cells.
 About 60,000 new cases are diagnosed in the United States each year.
-There are many varieties of leukemia, and they can be distinguished by the affected tissue type.
+The different types of leukemias are distinguished by the affected cell type.
 Myeloid neoplasms include acute myeloid leukemia (AML) and chronic myeloid leukemia (CML).
 Lymphocytic neoplasms include acute lymphoid leukemia (ALL) and chronic lymphoid leukemia (CLL).

 Chronic myeloid leukemia (CML) is characterized by uncontrolled production of neutrophils, eosinophils, and basophils.
-It accounts for about 15%-20% of leukemias in adults.
-As with AML, its median age at diagnosis is 65.
-CML is identified by a typical translocation, called the Philadelphia chromosome, which results in a fusion protein (BCR-ABL) that releases controls on stem cell proliferation and blocks apoptosis.
+It accounts for 15-20% of leukemias in adults.
+As with AML, its median age at diagnosis is 65 years.1 CML is identified by a typical translocation, called the Philadelphia chromosome, which results in a fusion protein (BCR-ABL) that releases controls on stem cell proliferation and blocks apoptosis.

 Acute lymphoid leukemia (ALL) is a proliferation of lymphoid precursors, primarily of B-cell origin.
-ALL accounts for about 12% of all leukemias in the United States but represents 60% of leukemias in persons younger than 20 years.
+ALL accounts for about 12% of all leukemias in the US but represents 60% of leukemias in persons younger than 20 years.

 Bone pain and lymphadenopathy are common findings on presentation of ALL.
 A mediastinal mass may also be present.
 Blood abnormalities may include anemia, thrombocytopenia, and the presence of lymphoblasts on peripheral smear.